 How WheeM-i bike sharing works

-At the end of the ride, just like other bike sharing services, the user can return the vehicle to the hub closest to his destination.
+Once the ride is over, just like other bike sharing services, the user will be able to return the vehicle to the hub closest to his destination.

-It goes without saying that the era of fully autonomous vehicles will also outweigh the problems associated with the current model.
+It goes without saying that the era of fully autonomous vehicles will also surpass the problems associated with the current model.
 Which?
 Well, first of all one: if I am interested in bike sharing to make it easier for me to move around, it is because I have difficulty.
 And if I have to collect the bike sharing vehicle at a point that is not close enough, it is still a problem.